-Apple Unveils Apple TV+ — Learn About the New Streaming Service
+Apple TV+ Gets Launch Date & Price — Learn About the New Streaming Service

-Apple finally announced their long-talked about streaming service during a presentation on Monday, March 25 at the Steve Jobs Theater in Cupertino, California.
+Apple announced their long-talked about streaming service during a presentation on Monday, March 25 at the Steve Jobs Theater in Cupertino, California.
+And on September 10, they finally revealed a launch date and subscription price.

 The details are fairly simple for the service, dubbed Apple TV+.
 The "destination for stories" will be an ad-free subscription service which is available On Demand and downloadable for viewing offline.